dbome/dataset/scripts/docs/testing/README.md

 $ Rscript run_r_scripts.R [option]
 ```

 Note: Accepted values for `option` are: "quick" and "update".
-The "quick" option is automatically runs twice a day by and pushed to the repo by @edomt.
-Manual
+The "quick" option is automatically runs twice a day by
+and pushed to the repo by @edomt.

-execution with mode "update" is required ~twice a week (e.g. Tuesday and Friday).
+Manual execution with mode "update" is run three times a week:
+- Monday, Friday by @camappel
+- Wednesday by @lucasrodes

 ### 2. Generate dataset